 - What Makes Mentoring Work?
 An examination of the social and psychosocial factors that make mentoring an essential part of the development of children and youth

 - Recruiting: Finding the right mentors and team members is the essential first step in successful youth mentoring.
 CAYM’s focus is on a church-based team approach to recruiting with a significant focus on recruiting men.

 - Screening: Once prospective mentors are recruited, the screening process helps your team determine who is best suited to be a mentor and what type of mentee would make the best match.

 - Mentor Orientation: Youth mentors need training that covers your organization's goals and values as well as the basics of how to have positive relationships with mentees.
-You will receive a DVD of CAYM’s orientation and instruction from the CAYM coach on how to modify the training for your organization’s needs.
+You will have access to CAYM’s Online Mentor Orientation training along with facilitators and participants guides.

 - Match Supervision: This essential step makes the difference between matches that reach desired outcomes and those that may frustrate mentors, mentees and families.
 Guidelines, timelines and practical approaches to helping matches thrive are the key elements of the supervision instruction.